Nauja/ue4-chest2d-sample/README.md

 ### Replicated interactable chest

-The possible interaction with our chest is detected in **ASampleInteractableActor** using these two functions:
+The potential interaction with our chest is detected in **ASampleInteractableActor** using these two functions:

 ```cpp
 void NotifyActorBeginOverlap(class AActor* Other) override;